Request an Appointment

 - Click on “Registration”

-- Select the semester for which you are registering for
+- Select the term for which you are registering and Submit

 - Click on “Add/Drop Classes”